 But the biggest woe sadly — and a criticism that too, unfortunately, carries through from the original — is the camera work which, at its worst, fails to keep track of one’s shifting of gravity when up against a tight corner or during a more frantic encounter with a foe.
 At one point in my play through, coming across one of the more grandiose set-pieces via a boss fight, the camera ended up stuck in the environment due to the very nature of the in-game gravity mechanics.

 As a result, Gravity Rush 2 succeeds more as an adventure than it does in its action counterpart of which is built on compartmented chapters/episodes — specifically-dotted quest markers the only means to progress the story.
-While the combat may not provide the most sophisticated or even in-depth of systems, despite the upgrade menu getting a striking visual make-over and mechanical expansion in order to cover main Kat’s slightly more increased range of abilities, quests themselves can at times leave a lot to be desired.
+While the combat may not provide the most sophisticated or even in-depth of systems, despite the upgrade menu getting a striking visual make-over and mechanical expansion in order to cover main-character Kat’s slightly more increased range of abilities, quests themselves can at times leave a lot to be desired.
 Though the game will at points shake proceedings up in interesting ways, be it incorporating more strategic stealth segments, have you scour specific isles for a certain object/NPC, or simply delivering a set-piece or critical moment in the story that’s genuinely fun to watch, players may likely catch wind of the overuse of fetch-quest’s and repeated back-and-forth’s in-between such high’s and deem it a little off-putting at best and taking up far too much game time at worst.